spa5k/uids-postgres/README.md

 ### When to Use UUID

 1. **Cryptographic Security**
    - If your application requires identifiers that are truly random and have no predictable pattern, such as for cryptographic or security purposes, UUIDs are a better choice.
-ULIDs, by design, are not intended to be cryptographically secure and should not be used for sensitive applications [1].
+ULIDs, by design, are not intended to be cryptographically secure and should not be used for sensitive applications.

 2. **Standardization**
    - UUIDs are standardized by RFC 4122, which means they are widely supported and recognized across different systems and platforms.
-This can be important when working with vendors or integrating with third-party systems [2].
+This can be important when working with vendors or integrating with third-party systems.

 ### Summary